Paul Franklin is a full-time writer and owner of sidegains.com, a blog where you can find precise advice on blogging, WordPress, and SEO topics.

 I get inspiration for blog posts from many places.

-I’m always tinkering with my blogs and whenever I solve a particular problem, I have an idea right there for a post that will likely help someone else.
-A problem I’m having with WordPress for example, will more than likely be a problem for someone else.
-If I figure it out, I have something useful to tell others.
+I’m always tinkering with my blogs, and whenever I solve a particular problem, I have an idea right there for a post that will likely help someone else.
+A problem I’m having with WordPress, for example, will more than probably be a problem for someone else.
+If I figure it out, I have something valuable to tell others.

-I also get inspiration from seeing what other bloggers are doing, listening to what people are having problems with on social media… and through daydreaming!
-Honestly, taking my dog for a walk can lead to ideas about things to write.
+I also get inspiration from seeing what other bloggers are doing, listening to what people are having problems with on social media… and daydreaming!
+Honestly, taking my dog for a walk can lead to ideas about writing things.

 Finally, I get a lot of ideas from keyword research.
 I take a seed keyword and research all the keywords in that silo.
-This helps me to identify keywords that I may be able to use to appear in meaningful positions in search results relatively quickly.
-I will say though, I don’t just write anything based on keywords alone.
+This helps me identify keywords that I may use to appear in meaningful positions in search results relatively quickly.
+I will say, though, I don’t just write anything based on keywords alone.
 I have to feel inspired to write something about the keywords I find.

-I started SideGains with a list of around 200 blog post ideas… while I’ve written posts for many of those ideas, my current list has around 300 ideas for blog post I have yet to write!
+I started SideGains with a list of around 200 blog post ideas… while I’ve written posts for many of those ideas, my current list has about 300 ideas for the blog post I have yet to write!